vega/altair/paper/paper.md

 # Acknowledgements

 We thank the many contributors that created examples, wrote documentation, and reported bugs.
-You can find an up-to-date list of contributors at https://github.com/altair-viz/altair/graphs/contributors.
+You can find [an up-to-date list of contributors is on GitHub](https://github.com/altair-viz/altair/graphs/contributors).

 # References